 And the crown of His harvest

-Is life out of death."
+out of death."

 Not in vain on the dial